probmods/probmods2/chapters/14-bayesian-data-analysis.md

 The predictions are subtly different.
 `skepticalModel` pulls the predictions more towards 50/50.
 Why is that?

-One way to understand this model is to example the prior.
+One way to understand this model is to examine the prior.
 Try commenting out the `observe` statement and looking at the predictions.
+Examine the plots for `p` and `nextTenOutcomes`.
+The prior favors `p` around 0.5 and `nextTenOutcomes` to be about 5.
+This is because we assume there is a `0.5` probability that the behavior is the same as flipping (`sameAsFlipping = flip(0.5)`).
+If indeed it is the same as flipping, `p = 0.5` and the resulting `nextTenOutcomes` would be biased towards expecting around 5 heads.
+If it's not the same as flipping, then the predictions are the same as the `observerModel`.
+The prior is a mixture of these two possibilities.

 ## Scientists' models of people